-The Predelivery Checklist is used to confirm that all relevant assembly and testing procedures have been performed on the header before it is delivered to the customer.
+Use the predelivery checklist is used to confirm that all of the relevant assembly and testing procedures have been performed on the header before it is delivered to the customer.

 Perform the checks listed in the table below before delivering the header to the Customer.
 Generally, adjustments to the header are not required after assembly is complete.
 If adjustments are required, refer to the relevant procedure specified in the table.